 Title IX is the primary federal law that prohibits discrimination on the basis of sex or gender in educational programs or activities.
 Sex discrimination for this purpose includes sexual harassment, sexual assault or relationship violence, and stalking (including cyber-stalking).
 Title IX requires that universities appoint a "Title IX Coordinator" to monitor the institution's compliance with this important civil rights law.
 NAU's Title IX Coordinator is Pamela Heinonen, Director of the Equity and Access Office located in Old Main (building 10), Room 113, PO Box 4083, Flagstaff, AZ 86011.
-The Title IX Coordinator is available to meet with any student to discuss any Title IX issue or concern.
-You may contact the Title IX Coordinator by phone at 928-523-3312 (TTY: 928-523-1006), by fax at 928-523-9977, or by email at pamela.heinonen@nau.edu.
-In furtherance of its Title IX obligations, NAU will promptly investigate and equitably resolve all reports of sex or gender-based discrimination, harassment, or sexual misconduct and will eliminate any hostile environment as defined by law.
+The Title IX Coordinator is available to meet with any student to discuss any harassment, sexual misconduct and will eliminate any hostile environment as defined by law.
 Additional important information about Title IX and related student resources, including how to request immediate help or confidential support following an act of sexual violence, is available at http://nau.edu/equity-and-access/title-ix.